EggAllocationService/GLEngine/README.md

 # GLEngine

-3D Graphics Engine written from scratch in C++, using freeglut.
+A cross-platform 3D Graphics Engine written from scratch in C++, using WebGPU and GLFW.

 ## Engine